desmond3546/Crop-Yield-Prediction-with-Chatbot/README.md

-# ai project
- Crop yield prediction and chatbot
+# Crop Yield Prediction with Chatbot
+ A Crop yield prediction system using python programming, machine learning algorithms like linear regression, ridge regrssion, lasso regression etc.
+ A chatbot using langchain, streamlit and google gemini API.